CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-6.md

 1. Reinforce user trust in AI-powered automation.

-1. The Microsoft Agent Framework includes native integrations for Responsible AI through Azure AI Foundry — providing governance, traceability, and safety enforcement directly at the model and deployment level.
+1. The Microsoft Agent Framework includes native integrations for Responsible AI through Microsoft Foundry — providing governance, traceability, and safety enforcement directly at the model and deployment level.

 #### Content Safety and Ethical Response Filtering

 1. Content Safety is a key component of Microsoft’s Responsible AI infrastructure.

-1. In Azure AI Foundry, Content Safety filters automatically detect and block harmful or sensitive outputs across several categories, including:
+1. In Microsoft Foundry, Content Safety filters automatically detect and block harmful or sensitive outputs across several categories, including:

     - Hate and Harassment